hguerrerojaime/dry-grape-api-template/README.md

  - dry-rb bundle: as IOC (checkout <a href="https://dry-rb.org">https://dry-rb.org</a> for details)
  - Sequel: database handler (remove it if you don't need it)

-TODO:
+`TODO: Update documentation for exception handling and service methods`

-`Update documentation for exception handling and service methods`
+Note: if you can contribute in improving this template, by all means fork it and send a PR

 ## Setup
 ```bash